IMMUNIZATION

 - Antibiotic resistance is a major global challenge.
 Vaccines can reduce the development of antibiotic resistance by preventing the occurrence of the infection in the first instance thus precluding the need for antibiotics.
 When antibiotics are not used resistance does not occur.

-- Immunizations contribute to sustainable development by enhancing productivity.
+- Immunisations contribute to sustainable development by enhancing productivity.
 Lost man-hours from parents having to look after children suffering from vaccine-preventable diseases are prevented.
-Economic losses from caring for children suffering from vaccine-preventable diseases or their long term effects are also prevented
+Economic losses from caring for children suffering from vaccine-preventable diseases or their long term effects are also prevented.

 PAN collaborates with associations in conducting research and other programmes where sponsorship is offered.
 The study designs, data collection, fieldwork, analyses, interpretations are not influenced by donors.
-This website is sponsored and sustained by the dues of members of PAN and its contents are reviewed by the communications committee regularly.
+This website is sponsored and sustained by the dues of members of PAN and its contents are reviewed by the Immunization sub-committee regularly.

 Vaccines are safe and effective if used correctly.
-However, no vaccine is completely without risk and adverse events can occasionally result after an immunization.
-Adverse Event Following Immunization (AEFI) is any medical occurrence which followed immunization and which does not necessarily have a causal relationship with the usage of the vaccine.
+However, no vaccine is completely without risk and adverse events can occasionally result after an immunisation.
+Adverse Event Following Immunisation (AEFI) is any medical occurrence which followed immunisation and which does not necessarily have a causal relationship with the usage of the vaccine.
 These events may be any unfavourable or unintended sign, abnormal laboratory finding, symptom or disease.
 Such events may present as local reactions (redness, pain or swelling at the injection site), fever, irritability, convulsions, anaphylactic shock, adenopathy and encephalopathy.

 Most vaccines will cause no or minor, non-serious adverse events.
 Serious events are extremely rare and generally do not result in death or long-term disability.
 These events are often not as deadly as the complications caused by the disease the vaccine is meant to prevent.